 Africa’s economic migration is set to continue its expansion as it will be shaped by the demographic transition already ongoing in the region.
 Therefore, the subject has steadily risen on the agenda of the international community.
 Also, the APC’s strategic stance – on providing policy advise and frameworks for stakeholders and governments – is crucial towards addressing issues surrounding this hot topic.
 The 9th APC meeting aims to provide a platform for African CSOs and think tanks to share knowledge and discuss strategies for policymakers to meaningfully harness the benefits and counter the challenges of economic migration amid demographic transition in Africa.
 Panel discussions will more in-depthly focus on a range of topics: Profile of economic migrants, drivers/causes, as well as demographic/population growth trends and implications for African migration; the impact of African migration; and the European Perspective of Africa’s economic migration.
 The workshop will also feature a panel discussion to develop an agenda on African economic migration that South Africa can advance at the United Nations Security Council (UNSC).

-We encourage you to join discussions online before, during and after the APC meeting by connecting with us via twitter (@csea_afric and @africanpolicyO).
-Please use the following hashtag for related tweets: #9thAPC #Migration
+We encourage you to join discussions online by connecting with us via twitter (@csea_afric and @africanpolicyO).
+Please use the following hashtag for related tweets: #9thAPC #Migration.